AnastasiiaYe/test-task/README.md

 Functionality: <br>
 API: To the Project will be included GET/POST methods.
 Currently add / delete changes are represented only on UI. <br>
 Documentation: Deployment instructions will be extended. <br>
+Logging: Logging functionality would be added in the nearest future. <br>

 ## Author
 Anastasiia Yemelianova: https://www.linkedin.com/in/anastasiia-y/.